About this day

 Emma Hart is an installation artist whose multidisciplinary practice incorporates sculpture, video and performance.
 Emma Hart makes work that actively confronts us; her sculptures often jut out from the wall.
 In 2017 she won the Max Mara Art Prize for Women in collaboration with the Whitechapel Gallery.
 Recent solo exhibitions include: Banger, The Fruitmarket Gallery, Edinburgh (2018), Mamma Mia!
 Whitechapel Gallery and the Collezione Maramotti, Italy (2017); Commercial Breakz, Frieze Art Fair, London (2017); Love Life with Jonathan Baldock, De Le Warr Pavilion, Bexhill (2017); Giving It All That, Folkestone Triennial (2014); and Dirty Looks, Camden Arts Centre (2013).

-Simon Roberts, Photographer
+An anthropology of ourselves Simon Roberts, Photographer

 Simon Roberts is a British artist-photographer whose work deals with our relationship to landscape and notions of identity and belonging.
 Often employing expansive tableaux photographs, his approach is one of creating wide-ranging surveys of our time, which examine contemporary economic, cultural and political issues.
 He will discuss his work over the past decade, which explore ideas around the representation of the British landscape.